-- Demonstrated dependability and responsibility - Demonstrated motivation - The ability to work independently - The ability to prioritize work effectively - Good organizational and time management skills - A consistently high rate of productivity, as determined by the department manager. - a) Department Directors/Managers may telecommute up to one, eight (8) hour workday each work week as approved by the City Manager. - b) All other eligible full-time employees may telecommute a maximum of two, eight (8)-hour workday each work week as approved by the City Manager. - c) Part-time employees may be exempted from this requirement, as approved by the City Manager.
+- Demonstrated dependability and responsibility - Demonstrated motivation - The ability to work independently - The ability to prioritize work effectively - Good organizational and time management skills - A consistently high rate of productivity, as determined by the department manager.

 Employees who are not upholding City obligations, such as meeting performance or conduct expectations, are not eligible to telecommute.
 A telecommuting arrangement may be rescinded, at any time, as needed.
 To the extent possible, the City will give advance notice if the telecommuting arrangement is being rescinded or amended.